 Skimping on fluids can backfire by irritating the bladder.
 How much water should you drink?
 That depends on many factors, such as your health and level of activity.
 Some experts recommend drinking about six to eight glasses of water per day.
 You also get about 20% of your total water intake from food.

 Beer, wine, or liquor -- in any form, alcohol is dehydrating.
 But it dehydrates by increasing the amount of urine -- which means more bathroom visits.
 Alcohol also interferes with brain signals to the bladder about when to release urine.
 So if you have urinary "urge incontinence," also called overactive bladder (OAB), you may want to cut down on or eliminate alcohol.

 Caffeine can also stimulate the bladder and act as a diuretic, causing you to produce more urine.
 Drinking fewer -- or no -- caffeinated beverages could help you control an overactive bladder, but you might not have to quit coffee, tea, energy drinks, or colas cold turkey.
 Try switching to decaf beverages, low-acid coffees, and non-citrus herbal teas.

 Chocolate Has Caffeine, Too

-Chocolate is another caffeine source -- and unfortunately there's no decaf version.
-Can't give up chocolate?
+Chocolate is another trigger for overactive bladder.
+Can't give up your daily fix?
 You may not have to.
-Along with cutting back or avoiding chocolate late in the evening, try switching to chocolate with less caffeine, like white chocolate.
+Along with cutting back or avoiding chocolate late in the evening, try switching to white chocolate instead.

 Acids: Citrus Fruits and Juices

 Citrus fruits and citrus juices, like oranges, grapefruits, clementines, lemons, and limes, are all acidic.
-Because acids can irritate the bladder, try cutting back on acidic foods to see if it eases your urinary urge incontinence.
+Because they can irritate the bladder, try cutting back to see if it eases your urinary urge incontinence.